pacificclimate/plan2adapt-v2/docs/build.md

 Production docker essentially follows the same steps as above (what good would a local test be otherwise!) but is executed via a github workflow.
-The resulting image is uploaded to our [docker hub](https://registry.hub.docker.com/r/pcic/station-data-portal-frontend) for use where desired.
+The resulting image is uploaded to our [docker hub](https://registry.hub.docker.com/r/pcic/plan2adapt-v2-frontend) for use where desired.

 Specific steps are defined in the [github workflow](../../.github/workflows/docker-publish.yml) file.

-When running in production we need to provide environment specific config, this config will closely resemble the templates defined in the `config.bc.js` and `config.ynwt.js` files noted above and should be mounted to `/app/config.js` within the container.
+When running in production we need to provide environment specific config, this config will closely resemble the templates defined in the `config.js` file noted above and should be mounted to `/app/config.js` within the container.